-We have seen literally tens of thousands of CVs since 1997 so that puts us in the top 1% of recruiting organisations who can vouch for this!
-Now you can benefit from our extensive experience helping graduates improve their CVs to succeed in their job hunt with our easy to use CV Makeover Kit.
-We also run several CV Clinics across the country so if you would like us to visit please contact email@example.com today.
+When it comes to a graduate CV, we've seen literally tens of thousands of them since starting in 1997.
+That puts us in the top 1% of recruiting organisations who can vouch for this!
+Now you can benefit from our extensive experience with our professionally accredited CV template and guide.

 Although there is no such thing as a one-size-fits-all method for a perfect CV, there are certain graduate CV tips you can follow to make sure that your CV template is faux-pas free and ends up at the top of any recruiters pile.

-Before you even start, it is worth thinking about the purpose of your CV and looking at a graduate CV example or two.
+Before you even start, it is worth thinking about the purpose of your CV by looking at an example or two.
 To ensure its success it needs to accomplish a few main things.

 A graduate CV template should: